danielsqtang/Data-Ingestion-Shellscript/README.md

 11.What product category is most popular by country?
 12.What is the average delivery time for a product?
 13.Who are the employees that process most orders?

+Outline:
+Sqoop import

+When making the flattened table, there were duplicate columns within the tables.
+Using equi-joins solved tables with only one common column, but if a table had two duplicate columns, there was a need to specifically exclude it when joining.
+The address column value has a comma within it, causing mismatched columns when the hive table reads the file.
+Tried changing field delimiter for hive table, and also changed fields terminated by for sqoop import.
+Still has not fixed the table.